Buttery Vegan Brioche (classic and healthier options)

 When the dough is puffy again, preheat the oven to 180°C (350°F).

 Bake in the oven for 30-40 minutes or until the top is golden brown.
-The loaf is fully cooked in the middle when you can tap the bottom and it sounds hollow.
-If the bread surface is browning too quickly but the bread is not fully baked, reduce the oven temperature to 160°C (320°F) or cover the bread with aluminium foil.
+The loaf is fully cooked when you can tap the bottom and it sounds hollow or if you poke a skewer in the middle and there's no raw dough on it.
+If the bread is browning too quickly but is not baked in the middle, reduce the oven to 160°C (320°F) or cover the bread with aluminium foil.

-When the brioche is still hot, brush the top with maple syrup then rest it in the tin for 15 minutes.
+While the brioche is still hot from the oven, brush the top with maple syrup then rest it in the tin for 15 minutes.
 Turn it onto a wire rack and allow to cool slightly.

-Serve the brioche warm or heat/toast the leftovers.
-Store the brioche in an airtight container at room temperature for 3-5 days or in the freezer for up to 1 month.
+Serve the brioche warm.
+Store the brioche in an airtight container at room temperature for up to 3 days or in the freezer for up to 1 month.
+To serve the brioche, reheat or toast the leftovers.

-* Spelt flour absorbs more liquid than regular flour so you may need to add a little more milk than specified.
+- Spelt flour absorbs more liquid than regular flour so you may need to add a little more milk than specified.
 Add the specified amount of milk and knead the dough.
-If needed, add 1 tablespoon milk (15mL) at a time until the dough is soft and cohesive.
+If needed, add 1 tablespoon milk (15g) at a time until the dough is soft and cohesive.

-** Instant yeast doesn't need to be 'activated' or 'bloomed' beforehand.
-However, if you use active dry yeast, combine it with warm milk and a pinch of sugar beforehand.
+- I used instant yeast doesn't need to be 'activated' or 'bloomed' beforehand.
+However, if you use active dry or regular yeast, combine it with warm milk and a pinch of sugar beforehand.
 Wait until it bubbles then use it in the recipe.
-If you use another type of yeast, you may need a different quantity.